val-town/vt/README.md

 ### Management

-- `vt list` lists all your Val Town vals
+- `vt list` lists all your Val Town Vals
 - `vt delete` deletes the current Val of the folder you are in (with confirmation).